ONSdigital/florence/README.md

 Username: florence@magicroundabout.ons.gov.uk
 Password: Doug4l

+Further guidance on how to use Florence can be found in [usage.md](USAGE.md)

 #### Dependencies

 There are other ONS digital applications that you'll need to run to allow Florence to work end-to-end: